imogendrews/orientation_project/project_plan/projectplan_drews.md

 # Categorization

-The categories that my project covers would be creative/artistic development, narrative development, software development and research/experimentation.
+The categories that my project covers would be creative/artistic development, narrative development, research/experimentation and software development.
  In terms of creative/artistic development and narrative development this will be mainly seen in the website that I create.
   Since this aspect of my project is the last one, I might not be able to complete it to its full extent but hopefully I will be able to visually explore some of my findings in an impactful way and effectively convey my message to my viewers.
+  In terms of research/experimentation, I will focus on learning the processes involved in designing an experiment and connecting it to existing research projects - and experience that will be valuable as I progress further in my studies.
+   In this project, my goal is to analyse the latent space of a Stable Diffusion
+    image-generation model in order to find what biases it contains.
-In terms of software development, I will not be creating anything new but I will be using software to make my project which can be seen in the use of Stable Diffusion’s API, using Python tools for statistics and making my website using JavaScript.
-Lastly, my project has elements of research/experimentation with my goal being to analyse the latent space of a Stable Diffusion Image Generating model in order to find what biases it contains.
+  Lastly, regarding software development, I will not be creating anything new but I will be using software to make my project which can be seen in the use of Stable Diffusion’s API, using Python tools for statistics and making my website using JavaScript.

 # System Diagram